 The Local Electoral Act 2001 allows for candidate profile statements (CPS) of up to 150 words to be provided by each candidate with the completed nomination form.
-If an election is required the candidate profile statements are then collated by the Electoral Officer and sent to electors in a booklet with the voting papers.
+If an election is required, the candidate profile statements are then collated by the electoral officer and sent to electors in a booklet with the voting papers.
 Refer to the information below and Appendix 1 for word limits and translation requirements.

-Candidate profile statements must be provided electronically via email or on a pen drive or media device, in a Microsoft Word document that has been spell checked.
-As the Electoral Officer may receive dozens of profiles, consistent format of delivery and content is required (refer to details below).
+Candidate profile statements must be provided electronically via email or media device, in a Microsoft Word document that has been spell checked.
+As the electoral officer may receive dozens of profiles, a consistent format of delivery and content is required (refer to guidelines below).